A day trip to the Isle of Gigha

 We’d booked a table at The Boathouse restaurant as we’d a birthday to celebrate and weren’t disappointed.
 The menu was mouth-watering, and we couldn’t wait to try the quality Scottish seafood!
 I went for the Cullen Skink and Fish Curry, both were delightful!
 Be sure to ask for the specials and excite your palate!

 A short distance walk away, around a mile south, we visited Achamore Gardens.
 This was filled with an absolutely abundant array of plants and trees.
 Being on the gulf stream, the climate in Kintyre is a lot better than people expect.
 Add a little shelter and it’s ideal to cultivate a wide variety of unusual plants from around the world.
 We spent hours walking around and the kids loved the bamboo maze.
 We’re planning to visit again summer 2021!
+Update: We did, several times, and have updated the gallery a bit!

 I don’t play golf, which is a shame because there’re six golf courses in Kintyre, the sixth being the one on the Isle of Gigha with amazing views, nine holes, three par 3s and some testing par 4s.